 Buffalo Springs Lake offers RV camping with full hook ups along the lake.
-Sites are first come, first serve and they do not take reservations.
+Reservations can be made on their website.

 Campground S was right on the lake, not very crowded and has FREE Wi-Fi.
 It’s the first of the 3 RV camping sites you come to, so I would claim one of these, then take a look at what is available at A & B, which is further away from the water and more congested than S. If you have a boat, you can bring it right up to the shore at campsite S.